Jithu17/CardReader/README.md

 ## Description

 ``The Card Reader application is executed by running in the CardReader class.
-The application reads the data from the taps.csv files where all the tap rcords are present and converts each record into an array of json objects.
-The calculation of the charge amount based on the taps is calculated and output is stored again as a json object.
+The application reads the data from the taps.csv files where all the tap records are present and converts each record into an array of json objects.
+The calculation of the charge amount based on the taps is calculated and output is created as a json object.
-The json object are the converted to csv format i.e. each object being a row``
+The json object are the converted to csv format i.e. each object being a row and saved under resources directory``

 ### How to run the application
 * git clone this repository and go to CardReader directory and run: